Oreochromis variabilis: Description

 Oreochromis variabilis has typical characteristics of a cichlid fish: long dorsal fin with both spiny and soft rays, a broken lateral line, a single pair of nostrils and a single lower pharyngeal bone.
 Like other typical 'tilapias', it has relatively small closely packed teeth, numerous gill rakers and juveniles have a dark 'tilapia spot' at the base of the soft-rayed part of the dorsal fin.
 Like other members of the subgenus Nyasalapia, the mature males develop a long, branched genital tassel and construct complex display structures or bowers on the bottom mud, characterised by a raised central platform, in contrast to the simple saucer-shaped pits excavated by other Oreochromis.
 They also lack the enlarged jaws seen in mature males of the Oreochromis mossambicus group.
 Courting males are typically black (sometimes with a blue-green sheen), with bright red margins to the dorsal and tailfins.
 These characteristics are shared with the allopatric species O. malagarasi (Lake Tanganyika catchment) and O. rukwaensis (Lake Rukwa, and recently reported also from the upper part of the Great Ruaha catchment).
 An apparently unique feature of O. variabilis, and the source of its name, is its colour polymorphism.
-A small proportion of individuals of both sexes, although mainly females, show a disrupted melanin distribution, resulting in an pale orange or whitish fish with irregular dark blotches on the fins and body.
+A small proportion of individuals of both sexes, although mainly females, show a disrupted melanin distribution, resulting in a pale orange or whitish fish with irregular dark blotches on the fins and body.
 This kind of pattern is known in haplochromine cichlid fishes from African great lakes (notably the Lake Malawi 'mbuna' cichlids), where it is again mainly expressed in females.
 It bears some resemblance to the 'red tilapia' artificially selected in the aquaculture industry.
 These were known as 'Maradadi' among at least some of the fisherfolk on Lake Victoria, when this species was still an important food fish on the lake.
 Oreochromis variabilis also has a rather distinctive head profile, with a 'bump' just above the eyes, rather like the Lake Malawi 'chambo' species (males of which lack red fin margins), but less strongly expressed in O. rukwaensis and O. malagarasi.